archer89998/random/README.md

 # random
-To run test use command -Denv=prod
+To run the tests use command -Denv=prod